MatheusGrendene/vegenereCypher_6thSemester/README.md

 `node vegenere.js <file.txt> <Key> <mode>`<br>
 * The file can be named what ever you like.<br>
 * The Key should be typed in the terminal with the rest of the command
-* The available modes are `'cypher'` and `decypher`.
+* The available modes are `'cipher'` and `decipher`.

 ### Encrypt

 To encrypt you should have a text file with the message for encryption.<br>
-For this we'll use "to-decypher-file-name.txt" as a file example and "key" as key
+For this we'll use "to-decipher-file-name.txt" as a file example and "key" as key

-* Enter `node vegenere.js to-cypher-file-name.txt key cypher` on the terminal
+* Enter `node vegenere.js to-cipher-file-name.txt key cipher` on the terminal

 ### Decrypt

 To decrypt you should have a text file with the message for decryption.<br>
-For this we'll use "to-decypher-file-name.txt" as a file example and "key" as key
+For this we'll use "to-decipher-file-name.txt" as a file example and "key" as key
-* Enter `node vegenere.js to-decypher-file-name.txt key decypher` on the terminal
+* Enter `node vegenere.js to-decipher-file-name.txt key decipher` on the terminal

 ### Output